jupitercow/sewn-in-simple-seo/readme.txt

 == Upgrade Notice ==

 = 2.0.7 =
+Fixed the archive/taxonomy titles.
 Changed default post types used from only 'post' and 'page' to ALL public post types except "attachment".
 This is a cleaner approach, but may require customization.

 = 2.0.6 =
 Changed default post types used from only 'post' and 'page' to ALL public post types except "attachment".
 This is a cleaner approach, but may require customization.